pipobscure/pipobscure/_posts/2014-07-15-youmightbeamisogynist-naamahdarling.markdown

 ---
 layout: post
-title: "> Oh, they looked.
+title: "Oh, they looked.
 And then maliciously and willfully erased us from the books to keep anyone else from “getting ideas.”"
 date: 2014-07-15 07:01:13 Z
 tags: []